Dear Race Directors Everywhere,

 We’re gonna talk to you about the back of the pack.
 Sure, sure, you read Heather’s account this week.
 And trust us, we’re GLAD you did.
 We loved what she wrote and appreciated her honesty and candor.
 But she’s not one of US.
 She’s not the typical slower runner who is just trying to beat the course cut off time.
 She’s not scouting out courses with generous finish times months in advance to make sure she won’t get picked up.
 She has the gift (that I’m sure she works hard for!) of speed that those of us in the back don’t have yet.

-We’re not taking anything away from her and truth be told, Shenanigans has a blogger crush on her for voicing what she saw.
+We’re not taking anything away from her and truth be told.

 Heather, we in the back say thank you.